massoncheg/forgejo-docs/docs/user/authentication.md

 - User DN **(required)**

   - A template to use as the user's DN.
-The `%s` matching parameter will be substituted with login name given on sign-in form.
+The `%s` matching parameter will be substituted with the login name given on the sign-in form.
   - Example: `cn=%s,ou=Users,dc=example,dc=com`
   - Example: `uid=%s,ou=Users,dc=example,dc=com`